Cardinals vs. Brewers MLB Betting Odds, Trends & Prediction

 Cardinals vs. Brewers MLB Betting Trends

-The total has gone UNDER in 17 of St. Louis’ last 23 games against Milwaukee
+The total has gone UNDER in 15 of Milwaukee’s last 21 games against St. Louis

-The total has gone UNDER in 8 of St. Louis’ last 11 games on the road
+The total has gone UNDER in 15 of St. Louis’ last 21 games against Milwaukee

-Over/Under has gone UNDER in 10 of Milwaukee’s last 12 games when playing at home against St. Louis
+Over/Under has gone OVER in 8 of Milwaukee’s last 11 games at home

 Cardinals vs. Brewers MLB BETTING PREDICTION